FullScreenShenanigans/FullScreenPokemon/docs/Battles.md

 Each team descriptor requires an `actors` array of created Pokemon.
 Those are most easily made with `FSP.equations.createPokemon`.

-You can retrieve the Pokemon in the player's party with `FSP.itemsHolder.getItem("PokemonInParty");`.
+You can retrieve the Pokemon in the player's party with `FSP.itemsHolder.getItem(FSP.items.names.pokemonInParty);`.

 ```javascript
 // Starts a battle with a wild level 50 Mew in the player's party